bitnami-labs/sealed-secrets/CONTRIBUTING.md

 #### Validation

-A `release/...` branch will go thought the release CI.
+The `release/...` branch will go through the release CI.
 If anything fails the release branch is dropped, the issue fixed in `main` and a new release train is started on a new branch.

 ### Tagging